DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-28-nominating-an-induction-tutor.md

 ## User needs

-**As a school decision maker i need to** tell DfE who in charge of training at my school, so that they can receive future ECF communications and make decisions on our behalf
+**As a school decision maker i need to** tell DfE who is in charge of training at my school, so that they can receive future ECF communications and make decisions on our behalf

 **As a school decision maker i need to** ensure my school admin staff aren't burdened with further tasks that are time sensitive or not relevant to their job

+**As a school decision maker i need to** tell DfE that if have no ECTs in this cohort, so that i stop receiving notifications and reminder emails from the service for this cohort

 ## Business goals
-* communicate to all eligible schools, the new statutory changes and how they can start to engage with the service
+* communicate to all eligible schools the new statutory changes and how they can start to engage with the service
 * create an accurate record of who is responsible for training in each school, so notifications and tasks can be delegated to them
 * prevent the service from contacting generic admin email addresses that could easily be ignored
+* identify schools that have no ECTs so that the service doesn't send them reminder emails and training providers stop contacting them for this given cohort

 ## First attempt: how it worked